What is an Organization’s Culture?

 Without a proactive plan to change your cultural norms and expectations to those that support the objectives of your change, your organization’s transformation initiatives are more likely to fail because the current cultural norms and expectations will tether employees to their existing ways of working.

-It is important to proactively make changes to your culture and make these changes overt so that employees: 1) know they need to do things differently and, 2) know what they need to do differently.
+It is important to proactively make changes to your culture and make these changes overt so that employees:

 In order to fully understand the extent to which cultural change must take place, leaders first need to properly assess their current culture.
 Doing so will help you understand to what extent your existing cultural attributes are likely to support or act as a barrier to achieving your objectives.